-24.7 Insurance premium reserves
+24.7 Premium reserves

-Insurance premium reserves, which represent the amount that must be set aside by the Company to pay for premiums for insurance coverage of fully paid planholders, are actuarially computed based on standards and guidelines originally set forth by the SEC and adopted by the IC (Note 23).
+Premium reserves, which represent the amount that must be set aside by the Company to pay for premiums for plan coverage of fully paid planholders, are actuarially computed based on standards and guidelines originally set forth by the SEC and adopted by the IC (Note 23).
 The increase or decrease in the account is charged or credited to costs of contracts issued in the statement of income.